ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 Leaderboards.SubmitPlayerScore(FASTEST_TIME_LB, player, finalTime)
 ```

-Submitting scores to the leaderboard requires the leaderboard reference, player, and the score.
+Submitting scores to the leaderboard requires the leaderboard reference, player, and score.
 The `finalTime` contains the time it took for the player to complete the race, and this is submitted to the leaderboard.
-The leaderboard will only update the entry if it's a lower time then any of the other times.
+The leaderboard will only update the entry if it's a lower time than any of the other times.

 ### The Full RaceLeaderboard_Server Script